-The Sony A7II’s body is fully built by alloy-magnesium and it is dust and moisture resistance compare A7’s plastic-mixture body, the lens mount also has much better built quality to handle larger/heavier lens.
+The Sony A7 II body is fully built by alloy magnesium, and it is dust and moisture resistant compared to A7 plastic-mixture body.
+The lens mount also has a much better-built quality to handle larger/heavier lenses.

-By the first touch and feel, the Sony A7II gives a high-end professional look and feel, and it seems like to be built to last.
+The Sony A7 II gives a high-end professional look and feels by the first touch, and it seems built to last.

 Body and Design

-The eye cap of the EVF will block the LCD screen when the LCD is tilted upward, the Sony A7II allows you to pull it out a bit to avoid the blockage.
+The EVF eyecup will block the LCD screen when it is tilted upward.
+The Sony A7 II allows you to pull it out a bit to avoid the blockage.

-The micro HDMI port, micro USB port and minijack ports are all located at the top-left side of the body.
+The micro HDMI port, micro USB port, and minijack ports are all located at the top-left side of the body.

 The memory card slot is located at the bottom-right side of the body.

-The most important feature/sell point of the Sony A7II is the 5-axis image stabilizer.
-Sony claims that it provides 4.5 stops of efficiency when attach the Sony A7II with the SEL55F18Z.
+The most important feature/sell point of the Sony A7 II is the 5-axis image stabilizer.
+Sony claims that it provides 4.5 stops of efficiency when attaching the Sony A7 II with the SEL55F18Z.

-I have been testing the Sony A7II’s 5-axis image stabilizer with the SEL2470Z at 70 mm hand-held.
+I tested the Sony A7 II’s 5-axis image stabilizer with the SEL2470Z at 70 mm hand-held.
 From the comparison shots above, the Sony A7II’s proved that its 5-axis image stabilizer is very effective up to 4.5 stops.
-However, taking blur-free image slower than 1/10s (3 stops slower) requires very stable holding and absolutely still object.
+However, taking a blur-free image slower than 1/10s (3 stops slower) requires very stable holding and a still object.

 Besides, Sony implements the 5 axis image stabilizer “smartly”.
 Why do I say so?
-The first reason is the 5 axis image stabiliser is compatible with any Sony’s native lenses, including the lenses with Sony’s Optical Steady Shot (OSS, an in-lens image stabilizer).
-If you intended to use any non-native lens on the Sony A7II, you can still enjoy the Sony A7II’s 5-axis image stabilizer by manually input the focal-length of the lens you are using.
-You are allowed to set the focal length from 8mm to 1000mm!
+The first reason is that the 5 axis image stabilizer is compatible with Sony’s native lenses, including Sony’s Optical Steady Shot (OSS, an in-lens image stabilizer).
+If you intend to use any non-native lens on the Sony A7 II, you can still enjoy the Sony A7 II’s 5-axis image stabilizer by manually inputting the focal length of the lens you are using.
+You can set the focal length from 8mm to 1000mm!

-The second reason is, you do not have to turn off the 5 axis image stabilzer when using the Sony A7II on a tripod.
-Yes, the Sony A7II’s 5 axis image stabilizer will not cause any blurry effect when it is being used on a tripod.
+The second reason is, you do not have to turn off the 5 axis image stabilizer when using the Sony A7 II on a tripod.
+Yes, the Sony A7 II’s 5 axis image stabilizer will not cause any blurry effect when used on a tripod.
 You may see the comparison shots above.

 Everything is Within Your Control

-You can customize almost every buttons on the Sony A7II, but some specific functions can be only assigned to specific buttons.
-There is a function I like pretty much, it is the “Deactivate Monitor”.
-It will turn off the live view but still shows the aperture, shutter speed, and ISO settings on the LCD screen.
-It is a neat feature that allows you to shoot in some dark scene without distracted others (you can turn on only the EVF but it consumes much more battery!), and it preserves your battery for more shoots.
+You can customize almost every button on the Sony A7 II, but you can only assign specific functions to certain buttons.
+There is a function I like pretty much – the “Deactivate Monitor”.
+It turns off the live view but still shows the aperture, shutter speed, and ISO settings on the LCD screen.
+It is a neat feature that allows you to shoot in some dark scenes without distracting others (you can turn on only the EVF, but it consumes much more battery!), and it preserves your battery for more shoots.

 Need More Controls?

-You may control your Sony A7II either by USB wired remote control or by a wireless remote control.
+You may control your Sony A7 II either by USB wired remote control or by wireless remote control.